bourgeoisor/bourgeoisor.github.io/notes/blog/hello-world.md

 In the process of building this version, I decided to do a little bit of digital spelunking to fetch screenshots of previous versions of my website.
 Think of this section like a little bonus!
 The source code repository for this only goes back as far as 2015, though I'm sure I had _something_ in the years prior.
 Unfortunately, I wasn't able to find backups of any of it, so it's likely been lost to time.

 In 2015, the earliest source code I could find, my personal website looked like this.
-At the time, I had just discovered a color scheme called [Solarized](https://ethanschoonover.com/solarized/){:target="_blank"} and I decided that I just *had* to incorporate it into everything.
-So you'll spot it both in the Golang screenshot and in the site's color scheme.
+At the time, I had just discovered a colour scheme called [Solarized](https://ethanschoonover.com/solarized/){:target="_blank"} and I decided that I just *had* to incorporate it into everything.
+So you'll spot it both in the Golang screenshot and in the site's colour scheme.

 ![Screenshot of the previous version of my website](/static/images/hello-world/website-v0.png)
 <span class="img-caption">Screenshot of my personal website, circa 2015.</span>